roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Jean ****** byJust_Plain_Bob© I was smiling when I turned off the CD.
+I was smiling when I turned off the CD.
 Time for the next step.
 One of the things that I learned from Alan was that in his business he met and made friends with some pretty shady characters.
 By shady I meant that some of the things they did were not legal and above board and some of them would do almost anything if the money was right.
 I called Alan and told him what I wanted and he told me that it was doable and that he would get back to me.
 Two hours later he called me back with a name and a phone number.
 Three hours later in the back room of a bar on the east side of town a deal was struck and I left the place two thousand dollars poorer.
 I called Pat on my cell and gave her a heads up and headed home.

  When I got home, knowing that Jean hadn't seen Andy that day, I pushed for sex and got what I usually got on days when she hadn't fucked her lover.